An additional online class from July 28 – 30, 2020 has been added to the schedule.

 All RSE environmental radiochemistry laboratory services to include testing of short-lived radiopharmaceuticals for long lived contaminants are still being offered with normal turn-around times.
 Survey instrument calibration and other support services are also still available.
 Operating hours are normal business hours.
 Call (480) 897-9459 with any questions.

-If you wish to take the May or any future class online, please contact the office at (480) 897-9459 to have all of the course materials, handouts, and tests sent to you beforehand.
+If you wish to take the online RSO class, please contact the office at (480) 897-9459 to have all of the course materials, handouts, and tests sent to you before the class date.

 All Radiochemistry lab results are now available in electronic form, if requested.
 The electronic format we use is a Excel Spreadsheet based on the EPA Manual entitled “Electronic data Deliverable (EDD) Comprehensive Specification Manual 4.0” dated March 2016.
 Call with any questions.

 This is a fun lab used in our classes that you can do from a home computer.

 Let’s say you have been tasked with making a direct radiation measurement of the exposure rate from a bucket of rocks for health and safety purposes.
 The rocks are believed to be from the Breccia Pipe formation in the South Rim of the Grand Canyon known as the Orphan Lode.

 The first thing we have to do is select a survey instrument that is appropriate for this type of measurement.
 The meter should respond to photon radiations linearly over the range of energies that we anticipate from a natural uranium ore.
 Below is a high resolution gamma spectrum from a rock taken from the same ore body.

 As you can see, there are many photons at different energies from the uranium daughters in the natural chain.
 Most of the energies, though, are from 80 keV to about 800 keV.
 The instrument should respond linearly and accurately over this range as a minimum.